Exclusive: Yahoo secretly scanned customer emails for U.S. intelligence - sources

 Experts said it was likely that the NSA or FBI had approached other Internet companies with the same demand, since they evidently did not know what email accounts were being used by the target.
 The NSA usually makes requests for domestic surveillance through the FBI, so it is hard to know which agency is seeking the information.

-Reuters was unable to confirm whether the 2015 demand went to other companies, or if any complied.

-Alphabet Inc's Google and Microsoft Corp, two major U.S. email service providers, did not respond to requests for comment.
+Alphabet Inc's Google and Microsoft Corp, two major U.S. email service providers, separately said on Tuesday that they had not conducted such email searches.

+"We've never received such a request, but if we did, our response would be simple: 'No way'," a spokesman for Google said in a statement.

+A Microsoft spokesperson said in a statement, "We have never engaged in the secret scanning of email traffic like what has been reported today about Yahoo."
+The company declined to comment on whether it had received such a request.

 Under laws including the 2008 amendments to the Foreign Intelligence Surveillance Act, intelligence agencies can ask U.S. phone and Internet companies to provide customer data to aid foreign intelligence-gathering efforts for a variety of reasons, including prevention of terrorist attacks.